danielt17/Reverse-cyclic-redundancy-check-CRC-/README.md

 ### Requirements:

-Running this program requires the following dependencies
+Running this program requires the following dependencies:

 1. Python 3.7
 2. numpy 1.18.1